01 of 07

 Continue adding more ladles of hot stock and stirring the rice while the liquid gets absorbed.
-You'll see your risotto take on a creamy consistency as the rice cooks and begins to release its plentiful natural starches.
-That's the magic of arborio rice.
+You will see your risotto take on a creamy consistency as the rice cooks and begins to release its plentiful natural starches.

-Total cooking time will be 20 to 30 minutes.
-The risotto is done when it's al dente, meaning that the grains are tender but still firm to the bite, without being crunchy.
+The total cooking time will be about 20 to 30 minutes.
+The risotto is done when it is al dente but should not be crunchy.

-Remember, a cup of uncooked arborio rice should absorb 3-4 cups of stock.
-If for some reason, you've added 4 cups of stock and the risotto still isn't done, you can finish the cooking using hot water instead of stock.
-Just add the water as you did with the stock, a ladle at a time, stirring while it's absorbed.
-(Humidity and altitude can play a role in your rice needing a little more time.)Continue to 6 of 7 below.
+A cup of uncooked arborio rice should absorb 3 to 4 cups of stock.
+If for some reason, you have added 4 cups of stock and the risotto still is not done, you can finish the cooking by adding in some hot water instead of stock.
+Just add the water as you did the stock, a ladle at a time, stirring while it is absorbed.
+(Humidity and altitude levels can play a role in your rice needing a little more time.)Continue to 6 of 7 below.

 06 of 07